Enhanced sampling methods for molecular dynamics simulations: Adaptive bias simulations

 The \hyperlink{ref:FES} {FES} can be estimated directly from the bias potential though Equation~\ref{ves_biaspotential}.
-Furthermore, the \hyperlink{ref:FES} {FES}, both for the biased \hyperlink{ref:CV} {CV}s and for any other \hyperlink{ref:CV} {CV}s, can be obtained through \hyperlink{ref:Reweighting} {reweighting}, where we can also estimate error bars.
-Note that in variationally enhanced sampling, we generally do not need to account for time-dependent constants as in metadynamics.
-It is sufficient to include the bias potential in the weight when performing the reweighting procedure.
-As for metadynamics, it is a good practise to estimate the \hyperlink{ref:FES} {FES} both from the bias potential and through \hyperlink{ref:Reweighting} {reweighting} and compare the results.
+Furthermore, the \hyperlink{ref:FES} {FES}, both for the biased \hyperlink{ref:CV} {CV}s and for any other \hyperlink{ref:CV} {CV}s, can be obtained through \hyperlink{ref:Reweighting} {reweighting} by using $O(\vx) = \delta(\vz-\xi(\vx))$ in Equation~\ref{ves_reweighting} (see Equation~\ref{eq:fes_definition}).
+For the reweighted FES, we can also estimate error bars.
+As for metadynamics, it is a good practice to estimate the \hyperlink{ref:FES} {FES} both from the bias potential and through \hyperlink{ref:Reweighting} {reweighting} and compare the results.
 Furthermore, in cases where the bias potential might not have sufficient variational flexibility to represent the underlying \hyperlink{ref:FES} {FES}, the reweighted results can be more accurate.

-Variationally enhanced sampling has been extended to obtaining kinetics of rare events~\cite{McCarty-PRL-2015}, using the same principles as used in infrequent metadynamics.
+Variationally enhanced sampling has been extended to obtaining kinetics of rare events~\cite{McCarty-PRL-2015}, using the same principles of hyperdynamics~\cite{Voter-PRL-1997} as used in infrequent metadynamics.
 The idea is to use variationally enhanced sampling to construct a bias potential that only floods the \hyperlink{ref:FES} {FES} up to some given cutoff value.
 If the flooding bias potential does not touch the transition state, we can rescale the biased simulation times using Equation~\ref{wtmetad_hyperdynamics} as in infrequent metadynamics.
 It is convenient and useful to combine the flooding bias potential with infrequent metadynamics as done in Ref~\cite{Palazzesi2017_JPCL}.

-Furthermore, variationally enhanced sampling has been extended in various ways, for example: to obtain parameters for phenomenological coarse-grained model~\cite{Invernizzi-PNAS-2017}; to perform Monte Carlo renormalization group simulations~\cite{Wu_VES-RGMC_PRL2017,Wu_VES-RGMC_PRE2019,Wu_VES-RGMC_PRL2020}; to perform multithermal-multibaric simulations~\cite{Piaggi_MultiVES_2019}; for enhanced sampling targeting transistion states~\cite{Debnath_VES-TS_2019}; and multiscale simulations for sub-optimal CVs~\cite{Invernizzi_VES_DelteF_2019}.
+Furthermore, variationally enhanced sampling has been extended in various ways, for example: to obtain parameters for phenomenological coarse-grained model~\cite{Invernizzi-PNAS-2017}; to perform Monte Carlo renormalization group simulations~\cite{Wu_VES-RGMC_PRL2017,Wu_VES-RGMC_PRE2019,Wu_VES-RGMC_PRL2020}; to perform multithermal-multibaric simulations~\cite{Piaggi_MultiVES_2019}; for enhanced sampling targeting transition states~\cite{Debnath_VES-TS_2019}; and multiscale simulations for sub-optimal CVs~\cite{Invernizzi_VES_DelteF_2019}.